 KM and the External Network: As mentioned before, external knowledgesources include customers, suppliers, competitors, partners, mergers, etc. KM plays a role in the assessment of potential partners, by helping to determine what the organization knows, what it needs to know, and the best ways of getting that knowledge.
 It is also a key element during the cooperation process to ensure that the right knowledge is transferred and integrated into the organization.
+KM and Knowledge Management Systems: This very ambiguous categoryof systems refers to most systems used in the sharing, discovery, and creation of knowledge.
+Failures are generally due to an ever relience on technology, a lock of understanding of the limitations of those gystems.

-KM and Knowledge Management Systems: This very ambiguous category of systems refers to most systems used in the sharing, discovery, and creation of knowledge.
+most systems used in the sharing, discovery, and creation of knowledge.
 Failures are generally due to an over reliance on technology, a lack of understanding of the limitations of these systems, improper fit with organizational practices, lack of acceptance, etc. Proper implementation implies paying attention to: